- There were no results found.

 Linda brings more than twenty years of management and information systems experience in the private sector, leading strategic product planning and delivering innovative solutions.
 With experience in diverse environments ranging from healthcare technology start-ups to mid-growth and established organizations, Linda has collaborated with pharmaceutical companies, military and government agencies, international telecom companies, and hospital systems to solve business challenges through the use of technology and organizational efficiencies.
 Linda holds a BA in French from Cornell University and an MS in Management Information Systems from the George Washington University School of Business.
 She recently completed the Master of Public Health at UCONN that leverages her data and analytical skills with her passion for improving the lives of others.

-Sarah Fox is the Director of Advocacy and Community Impact for CCEH.
-She is responsible for managing statewide advocacy initiatives and advancing community capacity building efforts.
-Prior to her current position, Sarah worked as a Project Coordinator in New Haven and Norwalk, helping to provide leadership, technical assistance, and project management to reach regional, state, and federal goals to end homelessness.
-Before joining the CCEH Team, Sarah worked as a family violence victim advocate at Domestic Violence Services of Greater New Haven and as a recovery and advocacy advisor working with individuals living with chronic mental illness at Fellowship Place, Inc. Sarah received her B.S. in Communications with a concentration in Program Planning and Development from Cornell University and her M.S.W. with a concentration in Policy Practice from UCONN School of Social Work.
+Sarah Fox is the Chief Operating Officer at the CT Coalition to End Homelessness.
+She has extensive experience leading statewide public policy initiatives, building coalitions and cross-system partnerships, and developing housing and services solutions for vulnerable and complex populations.
+Before her current position, Sarah managed statewide advocacy initiatives and advanced community capacity-building efforts.
+Sarah has been instrumental in the development of the nationally lauded system to coordinate access to homeless resources and helped lead Connecticut's efforts to end veteran, chronic, and family homelessness.
+Before joining the CCEH team in 2011, Sarah worked as a family violence victim advocate at Domestic Violence Services of Greater New Haven and as a recovery and advocacy advisor working with individuals living with chronic mental illness at Fellowship Place, Inc.viduals living with chronic mental illness at Fellowship Place, Inc. Sarah received her B.S. in Communications with a concentration in Program Planning and Development from Cornell University and her M.S.W. with a concentration in Policy Practice from UCONN School of Social Work.
 In her graduate career, Sarah interned in the Office of Congressman Christopher Murphy, the Office of State Representative Toni Walker, and the Nancy A. Humphreys Institute for Political Social Work.

 Roy joined CCEH in October of 2018.
 He works on the Youth Homelesss Demonstration Project (YHDP) by coordinating the Youth Shelter Diversion and Rapid Exit programs, supporting the Youth Navigators, supporting housing inspections, and providing general training and technical assistance to youth homeless providers.Roy has been working with youth and young adults for over 15 years.
 He was a Consultant for the Governor’s Prevention Partnership, partnering with mentoring programs such as Big Brothers Big Sisters and True Colors.
 He worked for the Center for Children’s Advocacy as their Outreach Coordinator where he conducted youth outreach and case management.
 Roy came to CCEH from the Women & Families Center where he was a Residential Coordinator for the Project REACH Transitional Living Program housing six youth and young adults who have experienced homelessness.